 Place any loose or unconsolidated material adjacent to or within a watercourse to cause a diversion of the flow, or to cause a probability of such material being carried away by stormwater passing through such watercourse.

-SEC 3.11.
-PROPORTIONAL REDUCTION OF STORM DRAINAGE FEE

-The Storm drainage fee may be reduced by the General Manager based on:

-The type of impervious surface area on a particular developed parcel; or,

-Whether approved runoff control measures have been taken.

-Fee reduction shall occur on a case-by-case basis and shall reflect the extent to which the type of impervious surface area or alternate control measures reduce or eliminate use of the District’s Drainage Facilities.
-The burden of establishing the reduced extent of the contribution to the District’s Drainage Facilities shall be on the property owner.
-The General Manager may require the property owner to present an engineered drainage plan or any other technical information, which may be needed to support the request for a fee reduction.

 SEC.
-3.12.
-ADMINISTRATIVE REVIEW.

-Any property owner who disputed the amount of a drainage fee imposed against his or her parcel pursuant to this chapter may file a written request with the General Manager to review the fee imposed.
-At the discretion of the General Manager, the requesting party may be required to present an engineered report and/or survey showing information relevant to the request such as the total property area, the impervious surface area, and any other features or conditions which influence the drainage or storm and surface water runoff from the property.

-The General Manager shall conduct a technical review to determine if an adjustment of the fee is in conformance with the provisions of this ordinance.
-At the conclusion of the review, the General Manager shall issue a written determination stating whether a fee reduction is appropriate and, if so, the amount of such reduction.
-All decisions of the General Manager shall be served on the property owner personally or by certified mail.

-The party who requested review of the drainage fee may appeal the decision of the General Manager to the District Board within (30) days after service of the General Managers’ written decision.
-Notice of appeal shall include a description of the general grounds for the appeal.
-The District Board shall conduct a public hearing to consider the testimony of the appealing party.
-After the public hearing, the District Board may affirm or modify the decision of the General Manager, provided that any modification of the fee is in conformance with the provisions of the ordinance.

-SEC.
-3.13.
+3.11.
 ANNUAL INSPECTION OF PRIVATE FACILITIES.
-The General Manager or authorized designee has the duty and the responsibility to annually inspect all private facilities for any violation of the provisions of this ordinance.
+The District General Manager or authorized designee has the duty and the responsibility to annually inspect all private facilities for any violation of the provisions of this ordinance.

-The General Manager or authorized designee may, within the limitations of the law, enter such building or premises at reasonable times to inspect the same for violations of this ordinance or to perform any duty imposed upon the General Manager or authorized designee by this ordinance; provided, that the General Manager or authorized designee presents proper credentials to, and obtains consent from, the owner or occupant to enter.
+The District General Manager or authorized designee may, within the limitations of the law, enter such building or premises at reasonable times to inspect the same for violations of this ordinance or to perform any duty imposed upon the District General Manager or authorized designee by this ordinance; provided, that the District General Manager or authorized designee presents proper credentials to, and obtains consent from, the owner or occupant to enter.

-In the event the owner and/or occupant refuse entry, the General Manager shall request assistance of the District legal counsel to obtain an administrative warrant for the premises, pursuant to the provisions of state law.
+In the event the owner and/or occupant refuse entry, the District General Manager shall request assistance of the District Legal Counsel to obtain an administrative warrant for the premises, pursuant to the provisions of state law.